-1. Introduction
+1. Scope of Responsibility

-- 1.1 The Annual Governance Statement explains the IJB's governance arrangements and reports on the effectiveness of the IJB's system of internal control. - Scope of Responsibility - 1.2 The Integration Joint Board (IJB) is responsible for ensuring that its business is conducted in accordance with the law and appropriate standards, that public money is safeguarded, properly accounted for, and used economically, efficiently and effectively to secure best value. - 1.3 To meet this responsibility the IJB has established arrangements for governance which includes a system of internal control.
+- 1.1 The Integration Joint Board (IJB) is responsible for ensuring that its business is conducted in accordance with the law and appropriate standards, that public money is safeguarded, properly accounted for, and used economically, efficiently and effectively to secure best value. - 1.2 To meet this responsibility the IJB has established arrangements for governance which includes a system of internal control.
 The system is intended to manage risk to support the achievement of the IJB's policies, aims and objectives.
-Reliance is also placed on the NHSGGC and Renfrewshire Council systems of internal control which support compliance with both organisations' policies and promotes achievement of each organisation's aims and objectives, as well as those of the IJB. - 1.4 This system can only provide reasonable and not absolute assurance of effectiveness.
+Reliance is also placed on the NHSGGC and Renfrewshire Council systems of internal control which support compliance with both organisations' policies and promotes achievement of each organisation's aims and objectives, as well as those of the IJB. - 1.3 This system can only provide reasonable and not absolute assurance of effectiveness.

-2. Governance Framework
+2. Governance Framework and Internal Control System